ernie-ramos/blog/README.md

 ### Because we generated some new state object, redux/react-redux cause our React app to be rerendered

 State changes so app rerenders

+## Middleware in Redux

+Function that gets called with every action we dispatch

+Has the ability to STOP, MODIFY, or otherwise change actions

+Tons of open source middleware exist

+Most popular use of middleware is for dealing with async actions

+We using Redux-Thunk to solve our async issues

+## Rules of Reducers

+Must return any value besides 'undefined'

+Produces 'state', or data to be used inside of your app using only previous state and the action (reducers are pure)

+Must not return reach 'out of itself' to decide what value to return

+Must not mutate its input 'state' argument